stevesKnowledge/KnowledgeSystems/Obsidian Notes.md

 	*  Example [[Obsidian Notes#Things to learn about Obsidian]]

 * **Images**.
 To display an image use one of
-	* TODO: #todo - settle on an image linking style that is not obsidian only
 	* Obsidian Style    ! [ [ image-file-name ] |100x150]  (Works only in obsidian)
 	* Relative file path:  :\[Title\]\\(../../image-file-name.png)
 	* See [Stack Overflow: Changing Image Size in Markdown](https://stackoverflow.com/questions/14675913/changing-image-size-in-markdown)